kanekop/future-cli/README.md

     - `--milestone`: Set an intermediate goal to track progress
     - When used, these options create a rich, tree-structured output showing your complete action plan

-- **Internationalization**: Automatic language detection for a seamless experience:
+- **Internationalization**: Full multilingual support with manual control:
     - Detects language at page load using multiple methods (URL parameter, saved preference, browser language)
     - Supports URL parameters: `?lang=ja` or `?lang=en` for direct language selection
     - Saves language preference in browser for future visits
-    - Detects Japanese characters in your input and switches the entire interface to Japanese
+    - Manual language switching available with `lang [ja|en]` command
     - All messages, errors, help text, and social sharing are fully localized
-    - Manual language switching available with `lang [ja|en]` command
+    - Language setting persists throughout your session (no automatic switching based on input)

 - **Shell Environment Commands**: Standard Unix commands for an authentic terminal experience:
     - `ls`: List files in the current directory